yaa110/Memento/README.md

 Memento
 =======
-A simple note taking application
+A simple note taking app to apply for Android Developer at Cafe Bazaar

 **Author**  Navid Fathollahzade